Why Pursue a Career in Partnership Roles?

 - Managing a diverse network of partners.

-- Motivating and incentivizing partners.
+- Motivating and incentivising partners.

 - Ensuring consistent messaging and branding across the channel.